Kidney Infections and Protecting Your Stoma

-The symptoms of a kidney infection
+Symptoms of a kidney infection

 I knew something wasn't right and had heard from fellow ostomates that these were the stereotypical symptoms of a kidney infection.
-I knew I needed to get a urine sample to my Dr as soon as possible.
+I knew I needed to get a urine sample to my doctor as soon as possible.

 Getting a urine sample

 Now this would be the first time I had attempted to get a urine sample direct from my stoma.
-You "cannot" take a sample of urine direct from your “bag” as it will always test positive for infection due to a part of the bowel being used to make your stoma.
+You "cannot" take a sample of urine direct from your bag as it will always test positive for infection due to a part of the bowel being used to make your stoma.
 So how was I going to get a sample?
 I needed to get the sample directly from my stoma.

 So I drank about a pint of water.
-I waited around fifteen minutes and got a small plastic measuring jug that I had previously sterilized with boiling water and I headed to the bathroom.
+I waited around 15 minutes and got a small plastic measuring jug that I had previously sterilized with boiling water and I headed to the bathroom.
 I removed my bag and got into the shower.
-I gently pressed around the stoma area and hey ho my little “Winnie” began to pee.
+I gently pressed around the stoma area and hey ho my little Winnie began to pee.

-I put the “sample” into my Doctors for analysis and would await the results in a couple of days time.
-It was a day later that I began to get terrible stomach pains and feelings of wanting to vomit.
-Now this feeling of sickness terrified me as I had as yet, never been ill whilst having a stoma.
+I gave the sample to my doctor for analysis and would await the results in a couple of days time.
+It was a day later that, I began to get terrible stomach pains and feelings of wanting to vomit.
+Now, this sickness terrified me as I had never been ill while having a stoma.

-Using a hernia belt
+Using a hernia belt to support my stoma

 I immediately went to the wardrobe and pulled out the box containing the belt.
 It's a wide piece of stretchy, firm fabric that is adjustable in tightness and fastened with Velcro.
 From the moment I put it around my abdomen I felt my stoma was supported and protected.
 I would wear this for the next 2 to 3 days.

 The urine test results came back and I did indeed have a kidney infection.
 Antibiotics were issued and the infection cleared up in about a week.